Try a Download for Free

-Once you have mastered the download process, the whole ChoraLine catalogue of over 120 of the major choral works are available at the touch of a button and can be used either directly from your computer or on your ipod/MP3 player.
+Once you have mastered the download process, the whole ChoraLine catalogue of over 120 of the major choral works are available at the touch of a button.

 Once your file is downloaded, navigate to the folder of the downloaded file.
 The icon may vary slightly depending on your operating system, but the file will look like a folder with a zip on the front.

 Double click the file, and the zip contents will display.
 Even though you can open the files and use them in the same way you would any other files in a folder, the files are all still compressed.